-- 5.5 As mentioned above, the Proposed Development consists of a number of the following components (see component elevation drawings listed at Appendix 1). - 26 x Battery modules- 29.3m (L), 2.15m (W) and 2.6m (H) and 26 x associated inverters-8.95m (L), 2.05m (W) and 3.75m (H); - 2 x Control containers- 12.2 m (L), 2.5 (W) and 2.6m (H); - 1 x Store- 6m (L), 2.4m (W) and 2.6m (H); - 2x operations room buildings- 14.1m (L), 3.7 m (W) and 5.55m (H); - 1 x office and welfare building 9.75 m (L) , 3.05m (W) and 2.75m (H); - 2 x above ground water tanks- 10m (L), 4m (W), and 2.6m (H); - 1 x Auxillary transformer-3.3m (L), 2.4m (W), and 2.5m (H); - Air core reactors-1.5(Diameter) and 1.67m (H).
+- 5.5 As mentioned above, the Proposed Development consists of a number of the following components (see component elevation drawings listed at Appendix 1). - 11 x Blocks of battery modules and associated inverters.
+Each block measuring a maximum parameter of 44.0 m (L), 12.4 m (W) and up to 3.8 m (H); - 4 x Half Blocks of battery modules and associated inverters.
+Each block measuring a maximum parameter of 44.0 m (L), 6.2 m (W) and up to 3.8 m (H); - 2 x Control containers- 12.2 m (L), 2.5 m (W) and 2.6 m (H); - 4 x Auxiliary kit- 3.9 m (L), 1.4 m (W) and 2.5 m (H); - 1 x Store- 6m (L), 2.4m (W) and 2.6m (H); - 2 x Operations room buildings- 14.1m (L), 3.7 m (W) and 5.55m (H); - 1 x Office and welfare building 9.75 m (L), 3.05m (W) and 2.75m (H); - 2 x Above ground water tanks- 10.0m (L), 4.0m (W), and 3.0m (H); - 1 x Auxiliary transformer-3.3m (L), 2.4m (W), and 2.5m (H);

+- 6 x Air core reactors-1.5m (Diameter) and 1.67m (H).
 This component is used to control current.
-The Proposed Battery Storage project is linked to the Swansea GGP site and these two projects have different current requirements;

-- An Electric/weld-mesh steel palisade Security Perimeter Fence (up to 3.4m in height); - Security Columns with Lighting and CCTV cameras- 6m (H); - 1 x Diesel generator (required as an emergency power source in the instance of a power failure at the Site.); - Extension of the existing access road from the National Grid Substation (intended to be shared with Abergelli Power Station); - Underground Cable Connection to existing Substation; - Control and protection systems; - Power invertor systems including associated switch gear and transformers; - Climate control systems; - Habitat management planting; - A construction compound; and - All associated and ancillary site works necessary to facilitate the development including: all necessary drainage systems, foundations works for the above compounds, various underground cables and ducts, equipment plinths, internal services roads and other necessary infrastructure. - 5.6 In addition, a landscaping scheme has been designed.
+The Proposed Battery Storage project is linked to the Swansea GGP site and these two projects have different current requirements; - A weld-mesh steel palisade Security Perimeter Fence with electric pulse wiring and access gates (totalling 3.4m in height); - Security Columns with Lighting and CCTV cameras 6m (H); - 1 x Diesel Generator- 6.2 m (L), 3.1 m (W), and 3.5 m (H) (required only as an emergency power source in the instance of a power failure at the Site); - Extension of the existing access road from the National Grid Substation (intended to be shared with Abergelli Power Station); - Drainage system including SuDs basin and swale; - Underground Cable Connection to existing Substation; - Control and protection systems; - Power invertor systems including associated switch gear; - Climate control systems; - Hard/soft landscaping; - Temporary construction compound; and - All associated and ancillary site works necessary to facilitate the development including: all necessary drainage systems, foundations works for the above compounds, various underground cables and ducts, equipment plinths, internal services roads and other necessary infrastructure. - 5.6 In addition, a landscaping scheme has been designed.
 The amount of screening proposed is determined by the extent necessary to effectively obscure the Site from public vantage points and the quantum of planting necessary to deliver a significant net benefit for biodiversity. - 5.7 In total, all of the Proposed Development is considered to be the minimal level of development necessary to ensure that the Site performs effectively with regards to its main purpose of stabilising the electricity grid.